tejaschandr/488-Assignment-1/README.md

-Zillow Zestimate evaluator for investors around the Chapel Hill area.
+Class group project for a Zillow Zestimate evaluator for investors around the Chapel Hill area.